You've been able to buy the Apple Airport Time Capsule since 2013.

 - as a shared drive for Mac, IOS or Windows PC

 - Partitioned up for either of the above options

 It's truly flexible.

-Via your Mac the Airport Time Capsule allows you to back up your IOS devices as well automatically and seamlessly over Wifi.
+Sync your IOS tech to your Mac.
+And then your Airport Time Capsule backs up your IOS devices as well over Wifi.

 Apple Time Capsule Remote File and Printer Sharing

-Back to my Mac is an interesting feature for those who need to access files on their Mac when they are out and about and connected to the Internet.
+Back to My Mac is an interesting feature.
+It's for you if you to access your files on your Mac when you are out and about and connected to the Internet.

 Those issues aside it’s a pretty good feature.

-Note that: No Media streaming is supported or FTP is offered by Back to my Mac on the Airport Time Capsule.
+You should note that no support for media streaming.
+Or FTP offered by the Back to My Mac on the Airport Time Capsule.